aws-samples/mlops-pipeline-prestodb/README.md

     INFO        main io.prestosql.server.PrestoServer ======== SERVER STARTED
     ```

 1. You have a running instance of PrestoDB!
 Since you launched PrestoDB on a public subnet and enabled 8080 inbound traffic.
-You can even access the UI at http://{ec2-public-ip}:8080
+You can even access the UI at `http://{ec2-public-ip}:8080`.

 #### IAM Role

-The SageMaker execution role used to run this solution should have permissions to launch, list and describes various SageMaker services and artifacts. ***Until a AWS CloudFormation template is provided which creates the role with the requisite IAM permissions, use a SageMaker execution role that has `AmazonSageMakerFullAccess`and `SecretsManagerReadWrite` AWS managed policies for your execution role.
+The SageMaker execution role used to run this solution should have permissions to launch, list and describes various SageMaker services and artifacts. ***Until a AWS CloudFormation template is provided which creates the role with the requisite IAM permissions, use a SageMaker execution role that `AmazonSageMakerFullAccess` AWS managed policy for your execution role.

 #### AWS Secrets Manager